Privacy and cookies notice

-Equal Experts (EE) is a data controller for the purposes of the Data Protection Act 1998 and is registered as such with the Information Commissioner’s Office (ICO).
+Equal Experts (EE) is a data controller for the purposes of the UK Data Protection Act (DPA) 2018 and the EU General Data Protection Regulation (GDPR) and is registered as such with the Information Commissioner’s Office (ICO).

 EE is committed to protecting the privacy of our clients.
 This privacy notice is intended to set out the basis upon which any personal data or information we collect from you, or that you provide to us, may be collected and processed by (or on behalf of) EE.

 It applies to use of our website, our professional services or during any communications with you.

 How we collect your information